AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

    >
    >A customized importer can be defined to operate as required.

-1. Select **Next** to import the products, a log of the actions taken will be shown.
+1. Select **Next** to import the products, a log of the actions taken is shown.

    >[!NOTE]
    >
-   >The products will be imported to, or relative to, the current location.
+   >The products are imported to, or relative to, the current location.

    >[!NOTE]
    >
-   >Repeatedly using **Next** and **Back** will repeatedly import the product definitions.
-However, as they have the same SKUs the information existing in the repository will simply be overwritten.
+   >Repeatedly using **Next** and **Back** repeatedly imports the product definitions.
+However, as they have the same SKUs, the information existing in the repository is overwritten.

 1. Select **Done** to close the wizard.